Weak KAM theory in higher-dimensional holonomic measure flows: Abstract

 \section{Abstract}

-We construct a weak \textsc{kam} theory for higher-dimensional holonomic measures.
-We define their slices and curves of those slices.
+We construct a weak \textsc{kam} theory for parameterized cobordisms and their relaxation, holonomic measures.
 We find a weak \textsc{kam} solution in that context, and we show that in many cases it corresponds to an exact form that satisfies a version of the Hamilton-Jacobi equation.
 Along the way, we give a characterization of minimizable Lagrangians, as well as some abstract weak \textsc{kam} machinery.